 And then, the darkly familiar situation of judgment at a distance.
 The group formed two concentric circles, and men and women stared at each other for 15 seconds in turns.
 Surprisingly, sight was described as the most intense and difficult experiment.
 Last, they tried each other’s comfort foods, the men sampling, the women eating everything.

 While the volunteers crunched numbers, participants broke the ice again, going in search of “that accent” or whoever brought the identical cheese.
 When the results were taped to a wall around midnight, it was difficult to get the room’s attention.
 The participants had already taken their own lessons.
 One woman had picked the same guy five times, but when she went up to him, “I didn’t feel much connection,” she reported.
 Perhaps they should have put their blindfolds back on.
 People confronted their sensory choices until 4 a.m.

 The event confounds labelling.
 One might call it a participatory work of art, or a semi-scientific perception experiment, and neither captures its childlike excitement.
 We rarely encounter others in an unfamiliar way, such as our very first time holding hands, but Scientists for Love suggest this kind of experience remains possible.
-And powerful: Weeks later, the participants are organizing a reunion.
-An event for gay men is planned for April.
+And powerful: Weeks later, the participants organized a reunion.